 Argyle is a tiny village located in the state of New York.
 With a population of 293 people and just one neighborhood, Argyle is the 950th largest community in New York.
 Argyle has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Argyle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Argyle is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Argyle is a village of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Argyle who work in office and administrative support (11.81%), management occupations (11.81%), and sales jobs (10.24%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.48% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 10.48% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In terms of college education, Argyle is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.11% of adults 25 and older in the village have at least a bachelor's degree.